-Assessment of 2C Contingent Gas Resource Estimates for the Middle Velkerri B Shale Pool within EP76, EP98 and EP117 as of 15 February, 2017 1

 Measured and Estimated Parameters Units Best Estimate

 Area 2 km 2 1,968

 OGIP 3 TCF 61.0

 Gross Contingent Resource 4 TCF 6.6

-Net Contingent Resource ^{4,5} TCF 1.98
+Net Contingent Resource ^{4,5} TCF 1.94

-1 Contingent resource estimates were prepared on a statistical aggregation basis and in accordance with the SPE-PRMS.
+1 Contingent resource estimates were prepared on a statistical aggregation basis and in accordance with the Society of Petroleum Engineers Petroleum Resources Management System ("SPE-PRMS").
+SPE-PRMS was developed by an international group of reserves evaluation experts and endorsed by the World Petroleum Council, the American Association of Petroleum Geologists, the Society of Petroleum Evaluation Engineers, and the Society of Exploration Geophysicists.
 Contingent resource estimates are those quantities of gas (produced gas minus carbon dioxide and inert gasses) that are potentially recoverable from known accumulations but which are not yet considered commercially recoverable due to the need for additional delineation drilling, further validation of deliverability and original gas in place, and confirmation of prices and development costs.
+If the estimates were to be prepared in accordance with COGEH, Falcon Australia is highly confident that there would be no change to the contingent resource estimates above.